 Students have three days of self attested sick leave at their disposal, which may also be used for funerals in the immediate family.
 However, a period of 14 days' attendance is required between each day of leave.
-Any absence beyond these three days must be attested by a physician and a medical certificate handed in to the course coordinator.
+Any absence beyond these three days must be attested by a physician and a medical certificate handed in to the study departement.
+A copy of the certificate must be handed in to the person in charge of organizing the clinical practice.
 If it exeeds 20% per rotation, this absence must be made up for later.
 To what degree is up to the discretion of the those in charge of the block.
 Students must make up for all unapproved absence in its entirety.
 No dispensation is given for medical reasons.
 All absence must be reported to the clinic in question, or, when this is not possible, to the person in charge of organizing the clinical practice.
 See also the rules of the regulation.
-Documentation must be submitted within 5 days.

-The absence must be reported immediately to the clinic and practice coordinator.
+The absence must be reported immediately to the clinic or coordinator in question.
 See the regulations and routines for approval of cilical practice.
 Each week of clinical practice must be passed.

 Reduction of credits: